 This prospectus contains forward-looking statements that involve a number of risks and uncertainties.
 These statements relate to future events or our future financial performance and involve known and unknown risks, uncertainties and other factors that may cause our or our industry's actual results, levels of activity, performance or achievements to be materially different from those expressed or implied by any forward-looking statements.
-In some cases, you can identify forward-looking statements by terminology such as "may," "will," "could," "would," "should," "expect," "plan," "anticipate," "intend," "believe," "estimate," "predict," "potential," "pro forma," "seek," or "continue" or the negative of those terms or other comparable terminology.
-These statements are only predictions and we can give no assurance that such expectations will prove to be correct.
+In some cases, you can identify forward-looking statements by terminology such as "may," "will," "could," "would," "should," "expect," "plan," "believe," "predict," "potential," or "pro forma," or other similar words indicating future events.
+These statements are only predictions and we can give no assurance that such expectations will actually occur.
 Some of the things that could cause our actual results to differ substantially from our expectations are:

-- general economic conditions as well as economic conditions in the geographic regions we serve; - the continued impact of terrorist attacks, or new actual or threatened occurrences of terrorist attacks as well as global instability and potential U.S. military involvement; - trends in the airline industry; - · our significant indebtedness; - · recent and future potential downgrades of our credit ratings; - the competitive environment in the airline industry and in the geographic regions we serve; - · changes in federal and state laws and regulations; - · changes in our operating costs and in the cost of fuel in particular; - · changes in our operating strategy or development plans; - changes in prevailing interest rates and the availability of and terms of financing to fund our business; - liability and other claims asserted against us; - labor disturbances, including any resulting from the termination of our collective bargaining agreements; - · changes in our acquisition and capital expenditure plans; - · our ability to attract and retain qualified personnel; - inflation; - · demographic changes; and - other factors described in this prospectus, including those set forth under the caption "Risk Factors."
+- general economic conditions as well as economic conditions in the geographic regions we serve; - the continued impact of terrorist attacks, or new actual or threatened occurrences of terrorist attacks as well as global instability and potential U.S. military involvement; - · trends in the airline industry; - · our significant indebtedness; - recent and future potential downgrades of our credit ratings; - the competitive environment in the airline industry and in the geographic regions we serve; - · changes in federal and state laws and regulations; - · changes in our operating costs and in the cost of fuel in particular; - · changes in our operating strategy or development plans; - · changes in prevailing interest rates and the availability of and terms of financing to fund our business; - · liability and other claims asserted against us: - labor disturbances, including any resulting from the termination of our collective bargaining agreements; - changes in our acquisition and capital expenditure plans; - · our ability to attract and retain qualified personnel; - · inflation; - · demographic changes; and - other factors described in this prospectus, including those set forth under the caption "Risk Factors."

-We undertake no obligation to publicly update or revise any forward-looking statements, whether as a result of new information, future events or otherwise, after the date of this prospectus to conform them to actual results.
-All of the forward-looking statements are qualified in their entirety by reference to the factors discussed under the caption "Risk Factors," beginning on page 10.
+We undertake no obligation to publicly update or revise any forward-looking statements after the date of this prospectus to conform them to actual results.
+All of the forward-looking statements are qualified in their entirety by reference to the factors discussed under the caption "Risk Factors," beginning on page 8.

-We caution the reader that these risk factors may not be exhaustive.
+These risk factors may not be exhaustive.
 We operate in a continually changing business environment, and new risk factors emerge from time to time.
-Management cannot predict such new risk factors, nor can it assess the impact, if any, of such new risk factors on our businesses or the extent to which any factor or combination of factors, may cause actual results to differ materially from those projected in any forward-looking statements.
-In light of these risks, uncertainties and assumptions, the forward-looking events discussed in this prospectus might not occur.
+Management cannot predict such new risk factors, nor can it assess the impact, if any, of such new risk factors on our businesses or events described in any forward-looking statements.